 Weight: 18-24 lbs.

 Color variations: Pepper - bluish black to silvery gray, and Mustard - reddish brown to pale fawn.

 The Dandie has a double coat that is long and crisp and is a mixture of both hard and soft hairs.

-are moderately active indoors, but they still like to romp outside and should be given regular walks for their health and mental well-being..
+They are moderately active indoors, but they still like to romp outside and should be given regular walks for their health and mental well-being..

-This breed is not fussy about accommodations.
-Will easily adapt to life in a suburban family home,
+The Dandie Dinmont Terrier is not fussy about accommodations.
+Will easily adapt to life in a suburban family home, or city condo.

 The Dandie Dinmont Terrier is an excellent companion for senior households or the more sedentary owner.

 However, regular exercise is still a needed daily event.

 Resource covers breed history and standard, characteristics, grooming, puppy care, house-training, nutrition and feeding, basic training, health care and the potential disorders that may concern this breed.